-Example: A practice log that shows underwater counts dropping tells us to reinforce breath control before it becomes a meet-day surprise.
+Example: An evolution chart that shows 100m backstroke times stalling tells the team to revisit race strategy before the championship taper.
 Tracking is how we respect the work done in silence.

 Figure 1.
 Tracking rituals keep every performance connected to a shared history.